Solving disputes of a paid bill?

 Most of us have a bad habit of not reading the inserts that are in the envelopes with bank statements and bills.
 This past month, I did read them, and managed to save several dollars.

 Our bank has encouraged it's customers to NEVER pay bills over the phone.
 They have had many scary stories about things that went wrong for their customers when they did that.
-Identity theft can be a problem as well as the situation of wanting to make a one time bill payment and the company takes it upon themselves to keep taking money out of their account at the same time of each month without their permission.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.